RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 Another great feature of Deno is it comes with TypeScript built in, so you get type checking out of the box.
 This also means Deno files can just be TypeScript files, and we can create test files by appending files with `.test.ts`.
 For example, `person.test.ts` will contain tests for our person module `person.ts`.

-To write a test in Deno, first we import the assertion we want to use from the [asserts module](https://deno.land/std/testing/asserts.ts) and then we write the test in the required Deno format.
+To write a test in Deno import the assertion you wish to use from the [asserts module](https://deno.land/std/testing/asserts.ts) and then write the test in the required Deno format.

 ```js
 import {